Townland Indexes Timelines of LDS Registry of Deeds microfilms

 Is there anything that can help you trace records chronologically by county?

 There most certainly is, as I am very proud to announce my latest unique finding aid - Townland Indexes Timelines!
 I have attempted to wrangle all of those 534 catalogue entries into chronologically ordered spreadsheets, one for each county and one for each of the 8 catalogue-named "Corporation Towns", so pick your favourite county from the list below.
-And the big news is that as of June 2017, I have converted all of the film numbers into hyperlinks that should take you straight to the film viewer - Enjoy!
+All of the film numbers are also hyperlinks that will take you straight to the right film.

 Please be a little patient when you first pull up these pages as the spreadsheet might take a few moments to load from the Cloud - the "waiting ..." message bottom left of the screen means something is happening, I promise you!
 However, occasionally there may be problems with the other server or connections and the spreadsheets will not appear - I'm sorry, not much I can do about that, but just try a little later and things have usually sorted themselves out.

-- There are over 2800 microfilm reels in all in the collection which you will find in their main catalogue under Transcripts of memorials of deeds, conveyances and wills, 1708-1929.
+FamilySearch have over 2800 microfilm reels freely available to browse accessible from their main catalogue under Transcripts of memorials of deeds, conveyances and wills, 1708-1929.
+Of these, there are 534 Land or Place Name Indexes which are the volumes you need.
 All appear to have acquired the magical little camera symbol which, when clicked on, takes you to a gallery of all the pages scanned for that particular volume in sequential order.
-Yes, you will have to (patiently) hunt through the pages to find what you're looking for but still cheaper than a trip to Dublin and not as bad as having to sit hunched over a microfilm reader!
+Yes, you will have to (patiently) hunt through the pages to find what you're looking for but considerably cheaper than a trip to Dublin and not as bad as having to sit hunched over a microfilm reader!

 What should you look out for in the catalogue?